extensions

 The following actions work through this forever developing notion, where empirically engaged research allows the collection of material to be considered as a means to transpose fleeting moments into tentative contexts where I aim to hold them for as long as possible.

-What does it mean to return?
 What does it mean to return to a found object, one that once looked out toward the offing?